simondavies/Veezi-API-Wrapper/README.md

 A simple and basic wrapper for the Veezi API (http://api.us.veezi.com/Help) that enables a user to display their cinema & film details  on their website.

 ###To do list...
-+ Build the Films class
++ Build the Films classes
-+ Build the Cinema class
++ Build the Cinema classes
-+ Build the Screen class
++ Build the Screen classes
-+ Build the Sessions class
++ Build the Sessions classes
-+ Build the Web Sessions class
++ Build the Web Sessions classes
++ Add an Examples folder